fleea/modular-trading-gym-env/README.md

 # Flexible Reinforcement Learning Environment for Financial Trading Simulations

-This repository implements a flexible reinforcement learning (RL) environment for simulating financial trading scenarios.
-It is designed to facilitate experimentation with various observation and reward strategies, enabling researchers and practitioners to refine RL models for trading applications rapidly

-The environment is built upon the OpenAI Gymnasium framework and leverages Stable Baselines3 for implementing RL algorithms.
-By modularizing key components, the repository allows for the seamless interchange of modules across different experiments, promoting reuse and scalability.
+This repository can help you to **rapidly** try multiple variations of your trading strategy idea.
+You can easily create and swap your environment, observation, rewards and training parameters.
+It is built upon Gymnasium framework and Stable Baselines3 to benchmark different combinations easily.
+I also included some basic strategies to get you started.

 ## Table of Contents